D34DC3N73R/otbr-docker/README.md

 - **REST API Support**:
   - This image includes the REST API on a user-defined port.
+- **Web UI Enabled**:
+  - The web UI is enabled with a user-defined port.
 - **Healthcheck**:
   - Integrated container health check.
 - **"Date" release tags**: